MotifFramework/idiomatic.js/readme.md

 1. <a name="whitespace">Whitespace</a>
   - Never mix spaces and tabs.
-  - When beginning a project, before you write any code, choose between soft indents (spaces) or real tabs, consider this **law**.
+  - When beginning a project, before you write any code, choose between soft indents (spaces) or real tabs *(Preference: spaces)*
-      - For readability, I always recommend setting your editor's indent size to two characters &mdash; this means two spaces or two spaces representing a real tab.
+      - If using spaces, choose the number of characters used per indentation level. *(Preference: 4 spaces)*
+      - Consider this **law**
   - If your editor supports it, always work with the "show invisibles" setting turned on.
 The benefits of this practice are:
       - Enforced consistency
       - Eliminating end of line whitespace